 Of course.
 The Spanish music industry, in general, pays one of the highest rates, which is 21%.
 In any country that claims to support culture, that culture either pays no taxes or very little of it.
 Although Spain has reduced the taxes on film tickets to 8%, the music tax is still abnormally high.
 21% of your income is a lot for any company, especially when your margins are already so slim, and it makes the threshold for going pro much higher.

-On a political level, I believe Spain has been sinking into fascism for a while now, and it's permeated into the culture.
-During the last 20 years, both the right and left-leaning political parties have insisted on deculturalizing people, dumbing them down through education reforms, hyper-taxation on culture, incentivizing trash TV, etc. It's a deliberate move that dis-empowers people and what we're currently seeing with music is the result.
+On a political level, I believe Spain has been sinking into fascism for a while now, and it’s permeated into the culture.
+During the last 20 years, both the right and left-leaning political parties have insisted on deculturalizing people, dumbing them down through educational reforms, hyper-taxation on culture, incentivizing trash TV, etc. It’s a deliberate move that dis-empowers people and what we’re currently seeing with music is the result of that.

 I work with many African bands.
-Generally, these are what you could called "protest bands", whose music is very politicised.
-For example, I worked with Chriss Ekhman to record a Sahrawi artist called Aziza Brahim, whose big on defending the rights of the Sahrawi people in Morroco and North Africa.
-By the way, it's not by chance that there's hardly any music industry in Morroco.
-It's because the government is deeply fascist and the king behaves like a dictator.
+Generally, these are protest bands whose music is very politicized.
+For example, I worked with Chriss Ekhman to record a Sahrawi artist called Aziza Brahim who’s big on defending the rights of the Sahrawi people in Morocco and North Africa.
+By the way, it’s not by chance that there’s hardly any music industry in Morroco.
+It’s because the government is deeply fascist and the king behaves like a dictator.
 You have whole areas where the Sahrawis live which have no roads or infrastructure.
 So bands out there have no support, since music and politics go hand in hand.
-So what I'm trying to say is that the more you deepen into this type of political model, the less cultural industries you can afford to support.
-It's a given.
+So what I’m trying to say is that the more you deepen into this type of political model, the less cultural industries you can afford to support.
+It’s a given.

-On one hand politics is an important aspect, but also you have to look at 2 other factors: the global economic crisis, which hit Spain in 2010, and the global music industry crisis that started around 2003, due to the rise of Internet, whose effects are still lingering.
-However, most countries that have a clearer idea of how to support culture positively have already exited that crisis.
+On one hand, politics is an important aspect, but also you have to look at two other factors: the global economic crisis, which hit Spain in 2010, and the global music industry crisis that started around 2003, due to the rise of Internet, whose effects are still lingering.
+However, most countries that have a clearer idea of how to support culture positively have already exited the second crisis.
 Look at England.
-I've worked with English artists and in the UK you record, produce and sell records without any major roadblocks.
-You can tour, there's festivals, regional bands can make a living, etc. No regional band in Spain makes a reasonable living doing this, and even national bands struggle.
-So its a multi-faceted problem.
+In the UK, you record, produce and sell records without any major roadblocks.
+You can tour, there’s festivals, regional bands can make a living, etc. No regional band in Spain makes a reasonable living doing this, and even national bands struggle.
+So it’s a multi-faceted problem.

 I think you can learn a lot about Spain’s music scene by looking the scene in a place like Morocco.
 The more troublesome the politics are, the more music tries to influence society and vice versa.
 So most of Morocco’s music is political.
 The Amazighs or Berbers are an ethnicity that were the original population of North Africa, going from the Nile to the Canary Islands.
 They have their own language, alphabet and culture, not being Arabs.
 But with the Islamic invasion, they became marginalised.
 It’s in Morocco where we’re seeing a re-emergence of their culture more than other countries.